Why learn Spanish in India? What are the benefits associated with the language?

 And musicians such as José Carreras and Plácido Domingo; influential literary works such as El Cid and Don Quixote; dance forms such as bolero and flamenco; unique festivals such as La Tomatina and San Fermin (Pamplona Bull Run).

-Spanish offers a wealth of literature, both modern and traditional, music and cinema.
+Spanish offers a wealth of modern and traditional literature, music, and cinema.

 Why not combine Spanish learning with your love of dance, be it Latin American Cumbia, Salsa, Argentine Tango, Mariachi, Cha-Cha-Cha, Bachata, Merengue, Rumba, Samba, Reggaeton, Mambo or Spanish Flamenco, Pasodoble, Sardana, Muiñeira and Sevillanas.